 - a.
-Set SETTINGS: FLOW METER: ENABLED: YES - b.
-Set SETTINGS: FLOW METER: GLYCOL MIX %.
+Set SETTINGS: FLOW METER: ENABLED: YES

+- b.
+Set SETTINGS: FLOW METER: GLYCOL MIX

+%.
 Currently, any mix over 10% de-rates the flow by 30% (rule of thumb method).
 Example: if the LOWEST FLOW = 50 GPM, HeatNet will calculate a New Lowest Flow required to be 65 GPM.
-The LOWEST FLOW does not need to be changed, but is calculated to 65 GPM and that value is used by HeatNet. - c.
-Set SETTINGS: FLOW METER: INPUT TYPE to mA 2 or VOLTS 2 depending on whether a 4-20 milliamp or 0-10 volt signal is used.
-The connection should be made from the Flow Meter to analog input 4-20 mA (2). - d.
+The LOWEST FLOW does not need to be changed but is

+- calculated to 65 GPM and that value is used by HeatNet. - c.
+Set SETTINGS: FLOW METER: INPUT TYPE to mA (2) or VOLTS (2) depending on whether a 4-20mA or 0-10VDC signal is used.
+The connection should be made from the Flow Meter to analog input 4-20mA (2). - d.
 Select SETTINGS FLOW METER: LOWEST FLOW: (The automatic value loaded will equal the lowest flow required for this boiler (it is adjustable).
 It should be equal to the lowest flow of the largest boiler in the system). - e.
-Set the SETTINGS: FLOW METER: FULL SCALE value to the full scale reading on the calibration card that came with the flow meter. - f.
+Set the SETTINGS: FLOW METER: FULL SCALE value to the full-scale reading on the calibration card that came with the flow meter. - f.
 The HIGHEST FLOW & FLOW FACTOR currently are not used with this release. - g.
-These settings will use the equations: - 4-20 mA: Measured GPM = (signal/16) FULL SCALE flow - 0-10 Volt: Measured GPM = (signal/10) FULL SCALE flow
+These settings will use the equations: - 4-20mA: Measured GPM = (signal/16) FULL SCALE flow - 0-10VDC: Measured GPM = (signal/10) FULL SCALE flow